zeroluck/docs/sources/index.md

-# Introduction
+## Gluu Server General FAQ

-## History: What did organizations do before the Gluu Server?
+## What problem does the Gluu Server solve?

 For years, deploying an application access management suite was too expensive for any but the largest enterprises, who engineered tightly bundled proprietary